High-Level Rust: Getting 80% of the Benefits with 20% of the Pain

 The approach is:

-• Type-first domain modeling - Use enums and structs to model your domain.
+- Type-first domain modeling - Use enums and structs to model your domain.
 Make invalid states unrepresentable.

-• Functionalish logic - This means immutable by default, pure functions, ImPureIm sandwiches, generous cloning instead of mutations.
+- Functionalish logic - This means immutable by default, pure functions, ImPureIm sandwiches, generous cloning instead of mutations.
 Rust's type system already pushes you towards this so we're working with the system but if you also allow yourself to take the perf hit on clones you can avoid most painful borrow checker / lifetime / async edge cases.
-For perf, likely need to use Arc and im crate on non primitives in structs to keep clone cost down.
+Note: there be dragons in cloning perf since this is not a Garbage Collected language, you likely need to use

-• Domain Driven Design - Domains encapsulated behind services.
+Arcon non primitives and structs and immutable collection crates to keep clone cost down. - Domain Driven Design - Domains encapsulated behind services.
 Use traits as interfaces to help with DI, testing.
-Create these services at the app root and use Arc<dyn TRAIT> to allow for shared references.
+Create these services at the app root and use

 Next